 Our doctors will perform a variety of tests to diagnose dry eye based on your symptoms.
 A comprehensive dry eye related history will be taken to determine your environmental conditions, general health history, medications taken and other factors affecting tear supply of the eye.
 The quality of your tear film is evaluated by observing the tears under a high powered microscope.
 A coloring dye is used to determine the evaporation rate of your tears.

-The mainstay of dry eye therapy is the use of tear supplements.
+Artificial Tears - The mainstay of dry eye therapy is the use of tear supplements.
 The idea is to add to your tear volume and to improve the quality of the tear film at the same time.
 Various tear supplements are available over the counter at pharmacies everywhere.
 New tear supplements have been developed to match and complement the natural tear film.
 Some examples of tear products on the market currently include: